AfricaGen/ecohack/2018/README.md

 ## Prizes and benefits

-A panel of experts will evaluate each team’s performance, and compensate the winning team with cash prizes, as well as 1000$ worth of Consensys blockchain online training vouchers for the best participants overall.
+A panel of experts will evaluate each team’s performance, and compensate the best performing team and participants with Stellar Airdrops, as well as 12 brand new Infinix mobile phones as prizes.

-Online training: qualified participants will benefit from online training before and after hackathon.

 Blockchain mentorship: access to world-class experts that have built blockchain solutions.